nmarsollier/nmarsollier/README.md

 # Néstor Rubén Marsollier

-This is the personal developer profile, always looking to good job opportunities, feel free to contact me.
+This is the personal developer profile.

+Looking to good remote job opportunities, feel free to contact me.

 ### Personal Info